 — Technological capacity to participate in video calls (1-2 per month);

-For more explanation of these requirements, check out our Frequently Asked Questions page.
+For more explanation of the eligibility requirements and the full list of the skill-sets we are recruiting for, check out our Frequently Asked Questions page.

-Atlas Corps considers applications on a rolling basis, though we encourage you to apply as soon as possible to be considered for programs starting soon.
+Atlas Corps considers applications on a rolling basis and year-round, though we encourage you to apply by priority deadlines for special initiatives listed on apply.atlascorps.org for a timely consideration of your application.
 The application is a multi-step process.

 1. Application & Selection Board Review